 For those Few who elected to take the hard road, and attempt to become a member of the Airborne ELITE the journey had just begun.

-So, there I was standing alone with just three other soldiers out of hundreds of men who had just left after graduation.
+So, there I was standing alone with just Three other soldiers out of Forty five after graduation.
 There was special feeling in the air like we three had just fought a battle, and were the sole survivors.
 We were getting ready to head directly over to Airborne school.
 The excitement I had was fear based from all the stories handed down from the drill sergeants of how difficult it would be for the few of us crazy enough to try out for the Airborne, but this fear was a powerful tool.
-I remember my Drill sergeant looking at me and saying, “when you get those wings, if you earn them, you will have surpassed me, and you’ll be in the top one percent of this Army’s soldiers.”
-It was serious fuel the mission ahead which was about to start early the next morning in the fog and humidity of southern Georgia.
+I remember my Drill sergeant looking at me and saying, “when you get those wings , if you earn them you’ll be in the top one percent of this Army’s soldiers.”
+It was serious fuel the mission ahead which was about to start early the next morning in the fog and humidity of southern Georgia.”

 One of the first visuals when approaching Airborne School